filipe-freitas-dev/ransomware/README.md

 ```bash
 ./ransomware encrypt /path/to/test-directory
 ```
+The program will encrypt files inside the specified directory.

 or

 ```bash
 ./ransomware decrypt /path/to/test-directory
 ```

-The program will encrypt files inside the specified directory.
+The program will decrypt files inside the specified directory encrypted by this program.

 ## 🔐 Decryption